What I Do

 Prof. Dr. Andreas Jungherr

-I hold the Chair for the Governance of Complex and Innovative Technological Systems at the Institute for Political Science at the Otto-Friedrich-University Bamberg.
+I am Professor for Political Science, especially Digital Transformation at the Institute for Political Science at the University of Bamberg.

-In the book Retooling Politics, my co-authors and I provide an easy to follow introduction to various ways that digital media influence politics.
+In the book Retooling Politics (2020, Cambridge University Press), my co-authors and I provide an easy to follow introduction to various ways that digital media influence politics.

-In various articles, I examine political communication, persuasion, contemporary media systems, disinformation, digital campaigning, attitudes toward trade and globalization, and computational social science.
+In various articles, I examine the impact of artificial intelligence on democracy and the public arena.
+Other articles discuss and examine political communication, persuasion, contemporary media systems, disinformation, digital campaigning, attitudes toward trade and globalization, and computational social science.

-Currently, I am working on a project identifying and measuring the power dynamics between legacy, new, and social media in the coverage of important societal events and topics.
+I am also working on a project funded by the VolkswagenStiftung identifying and measuring the power dynamics between legacy, new, and social media in the coverage of important societal events and topics.

 News